Where Automation Does Add Value

 Where follow-up is consistent, fewer opportunities are missed.
 Where information moves cleanly between systems, less time is spent checking, correcting or duplicating work.
 Where handovers are clear, work progresses more smoothly and with fewer delays.

 Individually, these improvements might seem small, but over time they begin to affect how much work is converted, how efficiently it is delivered and ultimately how profitable the business becomes.
+According to the UK government’s SME Digital Adoption Taskforce final report, evidence points to productivity improvements of 7% to 18% per technology adopted – a range that reflects how much the starting conditions matter.

 That’s where the connection to value becomes more obvious.